eHealthAfrica/json-clay/README.md

 npm run build
 ```

-Creates a browserified release in `dist/eha-model.js`.
+Creates a browserified release in `dist/json-clay.js`.
-This build does *not* include the generator.
+This build does *not* include the fake data generator.

 ## Tests